BotStudios/Jet-Brawley/README.md

   - Save

 ## Contributing
-Contributions are welcomed, currently we are planning on updating the bot to discord.js@v14, we highly recommend those who wanted to contribute to help us out with this.
+Contributions are always welcome, currently we are planning to update the bot to discord.js@v14, we highly recommend those who wanted to contribute to help us out with this.
 Changes that does not make sense will not be accepted.

 ## Credits
 > - Huge thanks to our contributors ([@w3cy](https://github.com/w3cy), [@leecheeyong](https://github.com/leecheeyong))
-> - Also some people who helped us out during the development ([@1998CR](https://twitter.com/1998_Royale) - Tools to upload and use custom emotes, [@tryso](https://twitter.com/trysonova) - For the superb private APIs and inspiration)
+> - Also some people who helped us out during the development ([@1998CR](https://twitter.com/NinetyEightCR) - Tools to upload and use custom emotes, [@tryso](https://twitter.com/trysonova) - For the superb private APIs and inspiration)
 > - Thanks [BrawlAPI](https://brawlapi.com), from the [Brawlify](https://brawlify.com) by [Henry](https://github.com/henrylq) for their awesome events API with brawler win rate stats
-> - And all the users who use our bot
+> - And all the users who uses & supported the development of our bot

 ## License
 > This project is available as open source under the terms of the [GPL-3.0 License](/LICENSE)